 Typically, life becomes progressively difficult as you age.
 This in itself makes rehab for seniors of the utmost importance.
 That increased difficulty can easily lead to increased alcohol and drug abuse.
-There are an array of options centered around rehab for seniors to ensure nobody is disregarded in their bout with addiction.
+There is an array of options centered around rehab for seniors to ensure nobody is disregarded in their about with addiction.

 A very overlooked fact is that over 8 million adults aged 65 and older also struggle with addictive strongholds.
 This number doesn’t include the many in isolation who may go unrecognized in this statistic.
 A need for rehab usually is more essential than those who struggle at a younger age.

 A common reason for this is a sense of shame for needing rehab at an older age.
-Rest assured, there is no shame in receiving help at any age and no senior recovery center will perceive it as such.
-On the contrary, any senior who willingly accepts help is heavily regarded to be strong both mentally and physically.
-The details below outline the imminent need for older adults to seek help at a rehab for seniors.
+Rest assured, there is no shame in receiving help at any age, and no senior recovery center will perceive it as such.
+On the contrary, any senior who willingly accepts help is heavily regarded to be mentally and physically strong.
+The details below outline the imminent need for older adults to seek help at a rehab center for seniors.